 A single, integrated platform, with the ability to produce accurate data reporting for long-range strategic planning helps Heritage to attract and retain employees in a competitive industry.

 2. Encourage Management to Account for Generational Differences

 One area that greatly influences employee recognition is in day-to-day management styles.
-While a large-scale, formal program has a role in enterprise management, it's also key to educate your HR team and managers on different needs.
+While a formal program has a role in management, it's also key to educate your HR team and managers on different needs.
 Ask your managers to think about how recognition can be modified for interaction with a staff of varying ages.